San Diego Corporate Law, A Professional Law Corporation

-More specifically, the legal services provided by San Diego Corporate Law include the formation of business entities, such as corporations, s-corps, and LLCs, assistance with financing through the sale of debt and/or equity securities, the provision of contract drafting and review services, prosecution and exploitation of trademarks, copyrights, and trade secrets, mergers and acquisitions, and a host of other legal services.
+More specifically, the corporate attorney services provided by San Diego Corporate Law include the formation of business entities such as corporations, s-corps, and LLCs; assistance with financing through the sale of debt and equity securities; the provision of contract drafting and contract review services; prosecution and exploitation of trademarks, copyrights, and trade secrets; mergers and acquisitions; and a host of other legal services.

-Established in 2009, San Diego Corporate Law is pleased to count among the clients it serves, businesses in the healthcare, biotechnology, multimedia production, insurance, publishing, financial services, construction, textiles, engineering, logistics, manufacturing, nonprofit, and personal services industries, including other law firms.
+Established in 2009, San Diego Corporate Law is pleased to count among its clients businesses in the healthcare, biotechnology, multimedia production, insurance, publishing, financial services, construction, textiles, engineering, logistics, manufacturing, non-profit, and personal services industries, and other law firms.

-For more information about a specific legal service, please visit that page on this website or contact San Diego Corporate Law by phone or email through the contact page, and please connect with San Diego Corporate Law on the major social media services.
+For more information about a specific legal service, please visit the specific page on this website or contact San Diego Corporate Law by phone or email through the contact page, and please connect with San Diego Corporate Law using the provided social media links.

-The best time to hire a business attorney is in the planning stages of starting your business.
+The best time to hire a business attorney is in the planning stages of starting your business, but it is better late than never.
 Hiring the right business attorney at such an early stage will help you:

 Setting up a business is complex, especially for first-time business owners.
 Hiring an attorney experienced in setting up businesses will give you the confidence of knowing you are making the best decisions for your business and that you have not forgotten a step along the way.